gordonguthrie/TheManual/docs/chapter5/the_development_cycle.md

 The way to do this is to get your synth working in SuperCollider first before you save it as a SynthDef and start using it in Sonic Pi.

-Lets look at some simple sounds:
+Let's look at some simple sounds:

 ```supercollider
 {SinOsc.ar(440, 0, 0.2)}.play;